-From the moment your company generates the idea for a new building material or home improvement product to a successful launch, several important phases must occur in the stages of product development.
-Each stage of the product development cycle requires research that gives your company valuable market insights, test various product concepts and determine which one is most worth pursuing.
+From the moment your company generates the idea for a new building material or home improvement product to a successful launch, there will be several important product development phases or stage gates to traverse throughout your product development cycle.
+Each stage of the cycle requires customized research to give your company valuable market insights, test various product concepts, and determine which one is most worth pursuing.

 What is Monadic Concept Testing?

-Monadic is an approach used in product concept testing to ensure equal representation of individual concepts and to mitigate potential order bias when conducting a survey to collect data.
-It involves presenting your survey respondents or research group with one single product concept at a time, giving them the opportunity to evaluate the product on its own, before they rate concepts side-by-side.
+Monadic, or more specifically Proto-Monadic, is an approach used in product concept testing to ensure equal representation of individual concepts and to mitigate potential order bias when conducting a survey to collect data.
+It involves presenting your survey respondents or research group with one single product concept at a time, giving them the opportunity to evaluate the product on its own, before they rate different concepts side-by-side.

-A spin on proto-monadic testing is sequential monadic testing, which involves presenting a single concept, followed by several additional concepts, but still one at a time.
+A popular spin on monadic testing is sequential monadic testing, which involves presenting a single concept, followed by several additional concepts.
+However, they are still being considered one at a time.
 Survey respondents see each item on its own, but it becomes part of a larger sequence, wherein individuals are expected to identify minute differences and preferences between two or more product concepts.

 How are Monadic Testing Surveys Structured?